-You need to be a little more creative about how making it beneficial for everyone involved.
+You need to be a little more creative around making it beneficial for everyone involved.
 Influencers get approached often so think of ways to make it an appealing proposition to them.

-Buying cycles in B2B are often much longer, so you need to have your campaign tracking enabled to track traffic and inbound inquired through your funnel.
+Buying cycles in B2B are often much longer, so you need to have your campaign tracking enabled to track traffic through your funnel.

 This blog post contains sponsored links.
 Read my disclaimer for more information.